 We are a clinical-stage biopharmaceutical company focused on developing novel medicines to address serious medical conditions for individuals who need new or better treatment options.
 We are focusing our product development efforts in the field of hemostasis (the process that regulates bleeding) and have a mission to develop valuable therapies for individuals with hemophilia.
-We used a scientific approach to engineer several protease-based therapeutic candidates that regulate bleeding.
+We used a scientific approach to engineer several protease-based therapeutic candidates that regulate blood clotting.

 Our most advanced program, a subcutaneously administered, next-generation engineered coagulation Factor VIIa, marzeptacog alfa (activated) ("MarzAA"), is currently enrolling individuals with hemophilia with an inhibitor in a Phase 2/3 subcutaneous dosing trial.
 The Phase 2 open-label subcutaneous efficacy trial will evaluate the ability of MarzAA to eliminate, or minimize, spontaneous bleeding episodes in individuals with hemophilia A or B with inhibitors.
 The trial will enroll up to 12 individuals with hemophilia and an inhibitor across up to ten clinical trial sites globally.
 MarzAA has successfully completed an intravenous Phase 1 clinical trial evaluating the pharmacokinetics, pharmacodynamics and coagulation activity in individuals with severe hemophilia A and B with and without an inhibitor.
 MarzAA has been granted orphan drug designation by the U.S. Food and Drug Administration ("FDA") for routine prophylaxis to prevent bleeding episodes in individuals with hemophilia A or B with inhibitors.
-Interim data is expected to be announced in the second half of 2018.